jabiralam7/YoutubeLite/README.md

 ## Removal Requests

-If you are an intellectual property owner and believe that this project contains material that violates your rights, please submit a formal request.
+If you are an intellectual property owner and believe that this project contains material that violates your rights, please submit a formal request at `jabiralam7676@gmail.com`.
 Valid requests will be reviewed and acted upon promptly.

 Credits: